 HOST: Then how did we get Jane?

-THE HOST RUNS THROUGH SEVEN MORE NAMES OF NO CONSEQUENCE.
+THE HOST RUNS THROUGH SEVEN MORE NAMES.
 THEN HE NOTICES A REMAINING PERSON.
 UNKEMPT, CLOTHED IN LEATHER HIDES AND A SHOCKING AMOUNT JEWELRY, THIS PERSON EMITS AN ODD COMBINATION OF MUSK, FRANKINCENSE AND FEAR.

 HOST: So, it looks like we have one remaining person.
 May I have your name?

 HOST: Is that your first or last name?